-Bill Callaghan is a Yeoman Warder at the Tower of London - also known as a Beefeater.
-He describes this role as "a stand up historian" - He was formerly a Sergeant Major in the Royal Army Medical Corps with 23 years military service.
+Bill Callaghan is a former Yeoman Warder at the Tower of London - also known as a Beefeater.
+He describes this role as "a stand-up historian" - He was formerly a Sergeant Major in the Royal Army Medical Corps with 23 years of military service.

 Rejected by the Royal Navy, Royal Marines and the Royal Air Force on academic grounds, Bill was readily accepted into the Army; an organisation that, in the late Seventies, viewed academic achievement with a deep suspicion.
 He enlisted into the Royal Army Medical Corps at the age of seventeen; excelled in basic military training and was graded 'above average' as a Nurse and Paramedic.